OumarBah506/Title_Operations_SLA_Audit/README.md

 A portion of SLA breaches driven by internal processing delays results in financial exposure through interest differential payments.
 The total row highlights the overall cost impact, while lender-level breakdowns help identify where operational inefficiencies translate into financial loss.
 This highlights how operational inefficiencies directly translate into monetary loss, particularly on high-disbursement files.

+## Business Question
+Which legal professionals (notaries/lawyers) are associated with the highest financial risk from SLA breaches?

+**SQL Query**

 ---

 ## 📊 Key Measures & Formulas (DAX)